The Christmas Cucuy

 The cucuy made a clucking sound and resumed its exaggerated walk, swishing its hips and stepping high.
 Once again, the boogeyman repeated the words she regretted saying more than anything else in the world: “Okay, Mr. Cucuy.
 That’s it.
 I’ve had it.
 If you want him, you can have him.
-And his name is Rudy Fonseca and if you decide to add him to your list of bad little boys, I’m not going to stop you.
+His name is Rudy Fonseca and if you decide to add him to your list of bad little boys, I’m not going to stop you.
 Come and get him, Mister Cucuy!”

 The demon stopped abruptly and stared down at her, hands on his hips, just as she had done with Rudy earlier that night.

 “Come and get him, Mister Cucuy!” it thundered.
 The ground shook beneath her, once again knocking her to the ground.